 Yes, you can make this chili recipe with these other easy cooking options:

-- How To Cook using an Instant Pot: Saute the onion and garlic, than add the spices.
+- How To Cook using an Instant Pot: Saute the onion and garlic, then add the spices.
 Add the remaining ingredients and mix well.
 Attach the lid and cook on HIGH pressure for 6 minutes.
 Let manually release for 10 minutes.

 - How To Cook using a Slow Cooker: Add all the ingredients to the bottom of the slow cooker insert, stir until combined.
 Cook on HIGH and cook for 4 – 6 hours, or LOW cook for 6 – 8 hours.
 Season to taste and more liquids as needed.

 If you manage to have leftovers, you’ll be happy to know chili holds up great and taste even better the next day.
 You may even want to double the recipe for meal prep.

 Here is a guide to storing, freezing, and reheating:

 - Refrigerator: Leftovers can be stored in the fridge for up to 6 days in sealed containers.

 - Freezer: For longer storage, keep it in the freezer for up to 2 – 3 months.
 To freeze, let cool completely and store in freezer-safe containers (affiliate link), leaving ½ inch headspace for expansion.
 Alternatively, freeze larger portions in large freezer ziplock bags.
 Let thaw before reheating.